 The Master of Science Care Management degree program prepares individuals with post-baccalaureate or post-graduate degrees for care management practice in a variety of settings serving diverse populations.
 Graduates of the Master of Science Care Management program will provide care management to diverse people across the lifespan using interdisciplinary, collaborative principles and approaches.
 Key functions include: facilitating the delivery of health care to individuals/family, engagement of individuals/family in care plan design, and implementation resulting in high quality, high value, cost-effective care.
 The Master of Science Care Management degree is offered in conjunction with the MU Office of Graduate Studies.

 The Master of Science Care Management program is a distance mediated, 100% online degree with no on-campus experiences required.
 Students may select from part-time or full-time plans of study to meet individual needs.
 Applications are accepted on a rolling basis.
-Click HERE to apply today!
+Start your application today.

 MS Care Management Program Outcomes